BaileyCostello/DelightedByBailey-CursorAI/README.md

 ## Deployment

-This site is automatically deployed to GitHub Pages using GitHub Actions.
+This site is automatically deployed to GitHub Pages using GitHub Actions.# Trigger deployment